buildpacks-community/kpack/docs/image.md

 ### <a id='notary-config'></a>Notary Configuration

-The optional `notary` field on the `image` resource can be used to configure [Notary](https://github.com/theupdateframework/notary) image singing.
+The optional `notary` field on the `image` resource can be used to configure [Notary](https://github.com/theupdateframework/notary) image signing.
 ```yaml
 notary:
   v1: